-First, sketch a pencil outline of a cat onto 140 lb. watercolor paper.
+First, sketch a pencil outline of a cat onto your watercolor paper.
 If freehand drawing isn’t your forte, you can print off a picture of a cat, then use a light box or a bright window to trace an outline.
 Once you’ve drawn the pencil outline, use a dark yellow watercolor — Cadmium Yellow Pale Hue is a good choice — to paint inside the outline.
-You’ll want to paint over everything except the eyes!
+Add color to everything except the eyes.

-Once your yellow watercolor has dried, use a black tone to add shading to the cat’s chin, back, tail, and legs.
+Once your yellow watercolor has dried, use a black watercolor like Lamp Black to add shading to the cat’s chin, back, tail, and legs.
 After you’ve painted the shadows, moisten the brush with water to blend the black tone into the yellow tone.

-For a visual treat, you can supplement your shadows with a hint of dark blue!
+To add interest, you can supplement your shadows with a hint of dark blue.

-Then, use a tiny paintbrush to fill in the cat’s nose with a nice green tone.
+Then, use a tiny paintbrush to fill in the cat’s nose with a nice green tone like Emerald.
 Use that some brush to apply coral accents to the edges of the cat’s ears.
 (To get a coral tone, try mixing Burnt Sienna with a bit of Cadmium Red and plenty of water.)

-First, use a small brush to fill in the cat’s eyes with a true yellow tone.
-Leave a couple of spots without color to denote light reflection!
+First, use a small brush to fill in your cat’s eyes with a true yellow tone.
+Leave a couple of spots without color to denote light reflection.
 Wait for the eyes to dry.
-Then, load your favorite calligraphy nib with blue watercolor as shown in the Video Crash Course on Watercolor Calligraphy article.
+Then, load your pointed pen nib with blue watercolor as shown in the How to Create Watercolor Calligraphytutorial.
 Use the nib to trace an outline around the eyes, then start drawing a henna motif off of that outline.

 Finish up the cat’s face with blues and greens around the eyes and nose.
 Once you’ve done that, you can use a bit of coral on a size 3-ish paintbrush to add some shading to the nose, chest, and legs.
 Then, load your nib with brown paint and use that paint to accent the ears.
 Next, use the brown to draw a flower outline on the cat’s back.

-Use a size 000 paintbrush to fill in the flower you just drew with shades of rich yellow and coral.
-You can ensure the vibrancy of these colors by using a small water to paint ratio!
+Use a tiny paintbrush to fill in the flower you just drew with shades of rich yellow and coral.
+You can ensure the vibrancy of these colors by using a small water to paint ratio.

 Then, load your calligraphy nib with green.
 Use that green tone to outline your flower with parallel lines as well as vertical lines.

 Use shades of coral, blue, and green to add more details to the face of this cat illustration.
-You can use white watercolor and a paintbrush to apply highlights if needed!
+You can use white watercolor and a paintbrush to apply subtle highlights if needed.

 Once you’ve finished up the face detail, use the watercolor calligraphy technique to add an intricate pattern to the cat’s legs.

-When the paint has dried, you can switch between your dip pen and a paintbrush to accent the pattern with colors!
+When the paint has dried, you can switch between your pointed pen and a paintbrush to accent the pattern with colors.

 Now, use a dip pen and your paintbrush to add a nice, big flower and a curly leaf to the back of the cat’s neck.
-You can enhance the front of the neck with a necklace!
+You can enhance the front of the neck with a little necklace.